 With all of the advances in cell phone technology, it is a bit frustrating that something as basic as a phone call can be a bit underwhelming due to the poor recording quality of the cell phone microphone.

 While the cause of the inferior sound stems largely from the small size of the cell phone’s omnidirectional microphone that must be used within strict confines for optimal functionality, there are secondary issues, such as a dirty audio intake or issues with the sound transmission process, that could be negatively impacting sound quality, as well.

 Does a microphone change your voice?
 Microphones, like all audio equipment, will alter the sound of your voice.
 Some microphones capture voice more accurately than others, but all do alter the sound in one way or another.
 On top of that, how you hear your own voice is different from how your voice actually sounds.

 Related article: Does A Microphone Change Your Voice?
 (Natural Hearing Vs. Playback).

 How do I reduce microphone noise?
 There are plenty of noise sources that can add unwanted noise to a microphone signal.
-Luckily, there are methods of reducing the noise cause by nearly every one of these sources.
+Luckily, there are methods of reducing the noise caused by nearly every one of these sources.
 Here are just 15 methods to reduce microphone noise: